Introduction

 If the same person that avoids certain shoulder positions continues to avoid movements of the scaps in their full ranges of motion, stiffness and tightness can be a created feedback loop whereby the muscles that are always short, and stay stiff and short, inhibiting the antagonist muscles to have their chance to contract, creating a feedback of weakness in those antagonists.
 The perfect example of this is examining people’s postures in movement assessments and getting an idea for which muscles tend to be shorter, more often, and which muscles tend to be lengthened, more often (perhaps because of their sport, as in the example below of swimmers versus pitchers, or in the case of people’s lifestyle).

-Pulling shoulders down and back might not only create the “downwards and backward” muscles to stay short, it might be the position they are already living in, further exacerbating the problem.
+Pulling shoulders down and back might not only create the “downwards and backward” muscles to stay short, it might be its starting position or the position they are already living in, further exacerbating the problem.
 This might cause the avoidance of using the antagonist muscles (in the case of chronic “down and back”, the upper traps and upward rotators of the scaps might need some more love), or it could make them weak over time.
 Further, the ongoing pulling of “down and back” can pull the antagonists, which in turn will pull hard on their attachment points.
 In the case of the upper trapezius muscle – constant pulling downward will cause a pull on the back of the head – the occipital bone – a common attachment point for the fascia and muscles of the skull – and a common starting point for people with muscle tension headaches.

 Summary